Searching for details:

 Still, Viktor Ishaev, the Minister for the Development of Far East, who visited Vostochny in November 2012, said that the construction had fallen far short of the projected pace for 2012, spending only seven billion rubles out of 18-20 billion allocated for the year.
 According to Ishaev, the directorate for the Vostochny project had still been not in place, permissions for the construction and its technical control had been lacking.
 The project also faced financial problems, since projected numbers were not matching the situation on the ground, Ishaev said.
 (603)

-By the middle of the year the number of workers at the site was expected to increase from current 2,500 to 5,000 people, the local media reported at the start of 2013, quoting the main contractor on the project -- Dalspetsstroi.
+By the middle of the year, a number of workers at the site was expected to increase from current 2,500 to 5,000 people, the local media reported at the start of 2013, quoting the main contractor on the project -- Dalspetsstroi.
 According to the organization, around a half of workers came from local towns.
 In April 2013, the number of construction personnel in Vostochny was quoted at 4,000 and was promised to double during the summer.

 Launch site description